Diana Ross: 1970–1980: Solo career and films

-In 1973, Ross had her second number-one hit in the U.S. with the ballad "Touch Me in the Morning".
-Later in the year, Motown issued Diana & Marvin, a duet album with fellow Motown artist Marvin Gaye.
-The album became an international hit.
-Touring throughout 1973, Ross became the first entertainer in Japan's history to receive an invitation to the Imperial Palace for a private audience with the Empress Nagako, wife of Emperor Hirohito.
+During her first solo world tour that year, Ross became the first entertainer in Japan's history to receive an invitation to the Imperial Palace for a private audience with the Empress Nagako, wife of Emperor Hirohito.
 In April 1974, Ross became the first African-American woman to co-host the Academy Awards, with John Huston, Burt Reynolds, and David Niven.

-After the release of a modestly successful album, Last Time I Saw Him (1973), Ross's second film, Mahogany, was released in 1975.
+Ross returned to the big screen with her second film, Mahogany, in 1975.
 The film reunited her with Billy Dee Williams, her co-star in Lady Sings the Blues and featured costumes designed by Ross herself.
 The story of an aspiring fashion designer who becomes a runway model and the toast of the industry, Mahogany was a troubled production from its inception.
-The film's original director, Tony Richardson, was fired during production, and Berry Gordy assumed the director's chair himself.
+The film's original director, Tony Richardson, was fired during production, and Berry Gordy took over as director.
 Gordy and Ross clashed during filming, with Ross leaving the production before shooting was completed, forcing Gordy to use secretary Edna Anderson as a body double for Ross.

 While a box-office success, the film was not well received by the critics: Time magazine's review of the film chastised Gordy for "squandering one of America's most natural resources: Diana Ross".

-Nonetheless, Ross had her third number-one hit in the U.S. with "Theme from Mahogany (Do You Know Where You're Going To)".
+Nonetheless, Ross had her third number-one hit in the U.S. with the film's theme song "Theme from Mahogany (Do You Know Where You're Going To)" in January 1976.

-A year later, in 1976, Ross released her fourth solo number-one hit, "Love Hangover", a sensual, dramatic mid-tempo song that bursts into an uptempo disco tune.
-Later that year, Ross launched her "An Evening with Diana Ross" tour.
-The tour's success led to a two-week stint at Broadway's Palace Theatre and a 90-minute, Emmy-nominated television special of the same name, featuring special make-up effects by Stan Winston, for a scene in which Ross portrayed legendary cabaret artist Josephine Baker and blues singers Bessie Smith and Ethel Waters, and a Special Tony Award.
+In May 1976, Ross scored her fourth solo number-one hit, "Love Hangover", a sensual, dramatic mid-tempo song that bursts into an uptempo disco tune.
+Ross launched her "An Evening with Diana Ross" tour later that year.
+The tour's success led to a two-week stint at Broadway's Palace Theatre and a 90-minute, Emmy-nominated television special of the same name, featuring special make-up effects by Stan Winston, for a scene in which Ross portrayed legendary cabaret artist Josephine Baker and blues singers Bessie Smith and Ethel Waters.
+Due to this success, Ross was honored with a Special Tony Award.

-The albums Baby It's Me (1977) and Ross (1978) sold modestly.
+Ross struggled with her next two albums, Baby It's Me (1977) and Ross (1978), which failed to produce a hit single.